 Olympus E-3 versus Olympus E-M1 II

-The physical size and weight of the Olympus E-3 and the Olympus E-M1 II are illustrated in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
+An illustration of the physical size and weight of the Olympus E-3 and the Olympus E-M1 II is provided in the side-by-side display below.
+Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the E-3 – represents 100 percent across all the size and weight measures).
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the E-3 – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-M1 II is notably smaller (26 percent) than the Olympus E-3.
 Moreover, the E-M1 II is markedly lighter (34 percent) than the E-3.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.